larsjohanssonblank/dbt-utils-sqlserver/README.md

 Gets the last day for a given date and datepart.
 Notes:

 - The `datepart` argument is database-specific.
-- This macro currently only supports dateparts of `month` and `quarter`.
+- This macro currently only supports dateparts of `month` and `year`.

 Usage:
 ```